geoserver/geoserver-cloud/config/README.md

-# Centralized microservices configuration
+# Cloud Native GeoServer Externalized configuration sample repository

-This directory contains the spring configuration properties or yaml files for all GeoServer microservices, as used by the config-service, following [spring-cloud-config](https://cloud.spring.io/spring-cloud-config/reference/html/) guidelines.
+This repository contains sample/default spring configuration files for all micro-services in the [Cloud Native GeoServer](https://github.com/camptocamp/geoserver-microservices) project, as used by the `config-service`, following

-The default docker composition at the project's root directory sets this directory up as a bound volume to the `config-service` container(s).
+[spring-cloud-config](https://cloud.spring.io/spring-cloud-config/reference/html/) guidelines.